Frankenstein (DC Comics): Fictional character biography

 Frankenstein is an undead body composed of parts from several corpses stitched together, created by Victor Frankenstein some time in the 19th century.
-He was assumed dead in the Arctic when he sank beneath the ice, but he survived and swam to America, having 'many adventures'.
+He was assumed dead in the Arctic when he sank beneath the ice, but he survived and swam to America, having "many adventures".
 He was revived by Victor Adam.
-He vowed vengeance against Adam for restoring him to life, successfully killing him, but accidentally bringing about a coma for Doctor Thirteen's wife, Maria, in the process.
+Frankenstein vowed vengeance against Adam for restoring him to life, successfully killing him, but accidentally bringing about a coma for Doctor Thirteen's wife Maria in the process.
 In particular, Frankenstein became a frequent enemy of Melmoth, whom he referred to as the Ringmaster of the Circus of Maggots.
 In a climactic battle in 1870, Frankenstein faced Melmoth and stopped him from destroying a town with maggot-hominids.
 The fight took place on a moving train, which was derailed during the conflict, and Frankenstein's fate was unknown.

 In 2005, a high school student, called 'Uglyhead' by all the other children, acquires telepathic abilities through contact with the Sheeda, which he uses to torment his peers.
 At the senior prom, the now-docile students are killed by the Sheeda maggot-hominids.
 This causes the return of Frankenstein, who had survived in a state of hibernation underneath the town, who makes short work of the maggot-hominids and the boy, before burning down the school to cover the bodies.
-Afterwards, Frankenstein tracks down Melmoth and makes his way to Mars through an "Erdel Gate" (a reference to Dr. Saul Erdel, the scientist who first transported the Martian Manhunter to Earth).
+Afterwards, Frankenstein tracks down Melmoth and makes his way to Mars through an "Erdel Gate" (a reference to Saul Erdel, the scientist who first transported the Martian Manhunter to Earth).
 On Mars, Frankenstein confronts Melmoth once again.
 Frankenstein frees the children Melmoth has enslaved to work in his gold mines, and feeds Melmoth to the flesh-eating, praying mantis-like horses of Mars.
 Before he is consumed, Melmoth reveals that it was not lightning that brought the monster to life, but several drops of his own immortal blood, sold to Frankenstein's creator, that still course through Frankenstein's veins.

-In the third issue of the series, Frankenstein meets an old acquaintance greatly resembling the "Bride" in James Whale's film Bride of Frankenstein, albeit with two extra arms grafted onto her by the Red Swami, a supervillain who brainwashed her into thinking she was the reincarnation of an assassin goddess.
+In the third issue of the series, Frankenstein meets an old acquaintance greatly resembling the "Bride" in Bride of Frankenstein, albeit with two extra arms grafted onto her by the Red Swami, a supervillain who brainwashed her into thinking she was the reincarnation of an assassin goddess.
 She is now an agent of the Super Human Advanced Defense Executive (S.H.A.D.E.), a secret government agency, which temporarily drafts Frankenstein as well.
-Of their previous relationship, she says: "It's nothing personal, but you were never my type".
+Of their previous relationship, she says "It's nothing personal, but you were never my type".

 In the final issue, he stows away on a time-ship which brings him to the Sheeda realm in the distant future.
 There, he destroys their world-destroying fleet, kills the Sheeda-Queen's time-yacht's steersman, and hijacks her ship to the present.
 Once in the present, though, Klarion the Witch Boy gains control of Frankenstein using a witch-brand and forces him to take the castle back to the future.